Introduction to the Bredesen Protocol

-- I strongly encourage all patients to sign up with MPI to receive their own customized ReCODE Report and have access to Dr. Bredesen’s software.
+I strongly encourage all patients to sign up with Apollo Health to receive their own customized ReCODE Report and have access to Dr. Bredesen’s software.
 In addition to your visits with my office, this resource will give you the best possible guidance in achieving optimal outcomes.

 How Much Does this Cost?

-- We participate with most commercial insurances.
+We participate with most commercial insurances.
 Your visits will be covered but the time spent preparing for the initial visit (gathering records) will be at an additional cost.
-Some insurances reimburse for this.
-For those with insurances that don’t cover visits, the cost will be $1200 for one year of care.
-This includes preparation, a 1 – 1.5 hour first visit, and four follow-up visits.
-If additional visits are needed, they will be charged at $175 per visit.
+For those with insurances that don’t cover visits, the cost will be $275 for the initial visit (in addition to the fee for gathering records).
+If additional visits are needed, they will be charged at $225 per visit.
 Additional time with a health coach for more hands-on nutritional guidance is available at an additional charge.
 Lab testing will either be covered by insurance or out of pocket.
 For those having to pay directly for lab testing, we will seek out the least costly vendors offering high quality lab services.

 How Do I Get Started?

-Call 860-584-5746 or email the office.
+Go here to schedule an appointment, or all 860-584-5746 or email the office.
 You may leave a message at option 2 if your call is not answered.
 Visit our Policies page for more information on becoming a patient.
-We will get back to you as soon as possible.